If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 In most cases, tapering is the recommended method to help individual overcome withdrawal symptoms.
 Tapering involves reducing the amount and frequency of Marijuana over a period of time, which allows the brain to slowly adjust to lower levels of the drug, making withdrawal symptoms less intense.
 Individual symptoms may also be treated with medications.
 Headaches can be treated with ibuprofen.
 Stomach medicine or peppermint and ginger can be helpful to treat nausea.
 However, it is important for the individual to consult a doctor or detox specialist about the best course of action for them to treat withdrawal symptoms.

-At Blueprints for Recovery we provide personalized programs to help resolve addictive behaviors.
+At The PAC Program we provide personalized programs to help resolve addictive behaviors.
 Call us to find out how we can support your recovery.